 What is serialVersionUID?

-If a class implements Serializable interface, your IDE worn you to add serialVersionUID or it add automatically.
-This variable holds a private static final long and IDE automatically declared it to 1L.
+or it add automatically.
+This variable holds a private static final long and IDE automatically declared it to 1L. class SerializeMe implements Serializable {

 private static final long serialVersionUID = 1L;